 - Organization thanked on the night of the event and in our program

-- Solicit auction items for our live auction and grab bags from your contacts and local businesses.
+- Donate auction items for our live auction and grab bags from your contacts and local businesses.

 Butterfly Benefit History